-AIDS-associated (epidemic) Kaposi sarcoma: This type affects people with AIDS (which accounts for most of the cases in the United States).
+AIDS-associated Kaposi sarcoma (epidemic Kaposi sarcoma): This type affects people with AIDS Symptoms Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+HIV is transmitted... read more (which accounts for most of the cases in the United States).

-Older (over age 60) men with the classic type may develop several additional spots on the leg, but the cancer rarely spreads to other parts of the body and is almost never fatal.
+Older (over age 60) men with the classic type may develop several additional spots on the legs, but the cancer rarely spreads to other parts of the body and is almost never fatal.

 In the other groups, Kaposi sarcoma is more aggressive.
 Similar-appearing spots develop, but they are often multiple and may occur anywhere on the body.